M

 • Public questions should not concern the personal lives of non-public figures.
 Questions about non-public figures are generally only appropriate as private questions.

 • Questions should not concern the mortality of individuals.
-Questions should never aim to predict mortality of individual people or even small groups.
+Questions should never aim to predict the mortality of individual people or even small groups.
 In cases of public interest (such as court appointees and political figures), the question should be phrased in other more directly relevant terms such as "when will X no longer serve on the court".
-When the topic is death (or longevity) itself questions should treat people in aggregate or hypothetically.
+When the topic is death (or longevity) itself, questions should treat people in aggregate or hypothetically.

 • Questions should typically not concern harmful acts.
 Questions should avoid being written in a way that incentivizes harmful or illicit acts — that is, if one were to imagine that the stakes of getting a question correct were high enough to motivate someone to interfere in real-world events to change a question's resolution, those actions should not be by their nature illegal or harmful.
 Exceptions may be made in cases where such predictions are clearly of wide public interest, which is to be decided by Community Moderators.